Skip to main content

 Make sure you have:

-• Access to the FlowX Designer
+• Access to the FlowX.AI Designer

 • Appropriate permissions to create and manage reusable resources